sensille/litehm2/README.md

 although currently only stepgen, pwm and gpio are implemented.
 To add more modules, just add the corresponding config lines to hostmot2.py or open an issue.

+### Possible Issues

+Should you get during build an error like

+`ERROR: Could not detect Ninja v1.8.2 or newer`

+the problem can be that the Xilinx installation interferes with the sytem libraries.
+A workaround is to run make without the Xilinx paths in LD_LIBRARY_PATH.
+So call `LD_LIBRARY_PATH= make` for the first run, so meson can build the required files.
+After that running with the xilinx env should work.

 ## Architecture